RainwayApp/sachiel-net/README.md

 ### Creating A Handler

 You'll likely want to perform actions on incoming messages, to do this you can create a handler and assign it to your endpoint.
-Here is a example of a handler.
+Here is an example of a handler:

 ```csharp
 internal class FilePacketHandler : PacketHandler